William-La/cs124/docs/design.md

 Final Design
 ------------
 ### Task 1 - In an empty list, create an item named "Buy new John Grisham book"
 Users are presented with an empty list and are able to press the plus button in the lower right of the screen to begin creating a new todo task.
-When users press the button, they are taken to a new task creation screen where they can enter a task title and submit their task by pressing the check button in the lower right.
+When users press the button, a task creation modal appears where they can enter a task title and submit their task by pressing the submit button.
 Once they submit their task, it is viewable on the main todo page.

 Start